jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-ec2-elastic-block-store.md

 Volume Size | 1 GB - 16 TB | 4 GB - 16 TB | 500 GB - 16 TB | 500 GB - 16 TB |  1 GB-1 TB
 Max.
 IOPS Volume | 16,000 | 64,000 | 500 | 250 | 40-200

+## 2. Lab - EBS
-### 3.2 Volumes & Snapshots
+### 2.1 Volumes & Snapshots
 When launching a new instance, one EBS volume is attached automatically and they are in the same Available Zone.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-1.png)
+Go to Services->EC2->Elastic Block Store->Volumes
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-2.png)
+### 2.2 Creating EC2 Instance with Additional EBS Volumes
 Launch a new instance with adding three additional EBS volumes.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-3.png)
 After the instance is started, we will see four volumes.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-4.png)
 Here, we can change the size of volume.
 For example, change the size of HDD from 500GB to 1000GB.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-5.png)
-We can also change the Volume type from Standard SDD to Provisioned IOPS SSD for root volume.
+We can also change the Volume type from "Standard SDD" to "Provisioned IOPS SSD" for root volume.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-6.png)
 Save the change, after a while, we will see the change is go live.
 For the root volume, type is changed from gp2 to io1.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-7.png)

-Create new instance in another AZ.
+### 2.3 Creating EC2 Instance in Another AZ
 Select root volume, Actions->Create Snapshot.
 ![image](/assets/images/cloud/4106/4-6-volumes-snapshots-8.png)
 Wait for a while, we will see the snapshot is ready.